avtools-io/itu-r-468-weighting/README.md

 ## Introduction

 This project consists of a sole function named `r468`.
 Which can be found in `weighting/filter.py`.
 The function takes a frequency value and returns a weighted dB value.
-For weightening, the [ITU-R BS.468-4](https://www.itu.int/rec/R-REC-BS.468-4-198607-I/en) standard is followed.
+For weightening, the [ITU-R BS.468-4](https://www.itu.int/rec/R-REC-BS.468-4-198607-I/en) standard and the [SMPTE RP 2054:2010](https://ieeexplore.ieee.org/document/7290513) recommended practice are followed.

 The math for this project is taken from Wikipedia (as of 2019-08-08):